Budget creep creeps into this Monday Money Minute

 To know it is to avoid it

-You’ve created a budget.
+You’ve updated this exclusive budget here.
 You’re excited and ready to make that change that MJ sang about to get on track with your money.
 But, how can you avoid that creep in your budget like that ex who won’t go away?

 As you watched, budget creep is often caused by triggers that permit us to either unconsciously or consciously disregard our budget or make exceptions here and there, like your one last hook up with your ex.